 10 Homework Assignments (5% each, 50% total).
 Homework assignments are the most important component of this class, not only for developing a deeper grasp of the content but also in terms of your overall grade.
 Plan to devote a fair amount of time to these assignments and make sure that what you submit is your best work.
-Assignments will typically be handed out on a Thursday, due the following Thursday in class, and returned to you by the following Tuesday, when we will usually discuss them as a class.
+Assignments will typically be due within a week in class, and returned to you by the following Tuesday, when we will usually discuss them as a class.
 (See the projected course schedule below for a complete list of assignment due dates.)
 Homework assignments will range from fairly straightforward problems to more challenging and difficult ones.
 For the more challenging problems, there may not always be one correct answer.
 What is important, however, is that you arrive at a plausible solution and present the reasons for your analysis in logical, clear, and concise prose.
-All homework assignments must be typed or neatly hand-written, except where otherwise indicated.
+All homework assignments must be typed (some unavailable symbols or syntactic trees, etc. can be handwritten), except where otherwise indicated.
 You are encouraged to work with your classmates on all assignments.
 However, you must write up your answers on your own and in your own words (failure to do so will be considered academic dishonesty).
 Note that this entails also that you may not share printed or electronic copies of any part of the actual write-up of your homework with other students (including students in your discussion group).